Last Updated – 20th September 2022

 They are therefore benefitting from the latest state-of-the-art facilities.

-Exeter has a high number of reputable schools which the Government Watchdog Ofsted have deemed to be “outstanding”.
+Exeter has a high number of great schools which Ofsted have deemed to be “outstanding”.

-Among some of the city’s most eminent secondaries are St James and St Peter’s Church of England Aided School.
+Among some of the city’s most eminent secondaries are The Maynard School, Exeter School and Magdalen Court School.